We may receive compensation when you click on links to products from our partners.

 In general, a high school diploma or equivalent credential is all you need to qualify for motorcycle mechanic jobs.
-However, if you want the opportunity to really earn some serious cash and advance highly in the industry, it is recommended that you have some better experience to get started.
+However, if you want the opportunity to really earn some serious cash and advance higher in the industry, it is recommended that you have some better experience to get started.
 This experience can come from previously working in a shop or through a certified motorcycle technician training school.

 Finding Motorcycle Mechanic Jobs

 Dealership or Indy Shop?

 There are pros and cons to either place, so here are a few key differences between these two types of motorcycle mechanic jobs to help you make the most informed decision